-Intense, ongoing fighting between warring parties in South Sudan have forced hundreds of thousands civilians to flee, creating a new waves of displacement in a conflict that has already displaced more than 2 million people.
+Intense, ongoing fighting between warring parties in South Sudan have forced hundreds of thousands of civilians to flee, creating a new wave of displacement in a conflict that has already displaced more than 2 million people.

 According to the United Nations High Commission for Refugees (UNHCR), there are more than 200,000 South Sudanese refugees in Ethiopia today.
 More are arriving each day.